Feyerabend/vm/basal0/TINY.md

 So in this climate reactions from the manufacturers side came to light.
 Bill Gates apparently wrote an open letter to those who stole and copied, without permission, code from his company.
 He, Paul Allen and Monte Davidoff had developed Altair BASIC.
-Now suddenly he found out something interesting.
+He got welcomed feedback from hundered of people using this BASIC.
+But now suddenly he found out something interesting but irritating.
 He fomulated his complaint like this:

+> Two surprising things are apparent, however.
 > 1) Most of these "users" never bought BASIC (less than 10% of all
 > Altair owners have bought BASIC), and 2) The amount of royalties
 > we have received from sales to hobbyists makes the time spent